 What is an abdominal X-ray?

-X-rays use beams of energy that pass through body tissues onto a special film and make a picture.
+X-rays use invisible electromagnetic energy beams to make images of the abdomen.
+X-rays pass through body tissues onto a special film similar to camera film and make a picture.
+The more solid a structure is, the whiter it looks on the film.
+Computers and digital media are now more commonly used instead of film.
 They show pictures of your internal tissues, bones, and organs.
 Bone and metal show up as white on X-rays.

 X-rays of the belly may be done to check the area for causes of abdominal pain.
 It can also be done to find an object that has been swallowed or to look for a blockage or a hole in the intestine.